Testing Your New Database

 Next Steps

-If you run into problems when testing, see step 3.
+If/when you run into problems during testing, go to step 3.

 If everything seems to work, Congratulations!!
-Now is a great time to release the first version of your extension
+Now is a great time to release the first version of your extension.
+After releasing, you can proceed to Milestone 2 to add advanced support.

 Tip

-If you'd like your database extension to be included in the main Liquibase documentation and be a more official part of Liquibase, contact the Liquibase team and we can work with you to bring it more officially into the fold.
+If you'd like your database extension to be included in the main Liquibase documentation and be a more official part of Liquibase, contact the Liquibase team and we will work with you to make it more visible in documentation and in the supported databases list.